dr3248/SE577/README.md

 The AboutUser page contains displays about the user, which is fetched from the google account using Firebase Auth, after clicling on sign in.

 The login page has the login/ register form.
 It can be used to validate and authorize users, but does not store any session, and stores its data in the local storage.
-It has a basic functionality, and users must register before login.
+It has a basic functionality, and users must register before login. <br />

-Architecture:
+**Architecture:**  <br />

 <!-- ![del4-diagram](https://github.com/dr3248/SE577/assets/55326813/cf5dc9c0-f358-48d8-ba30-f34030e93013)
  -->